rrevenantt/antlr4rust/README.md

  struct generated for rule is a enum with variant for each alternative
  - Parser needs to have ownership for listeners, but it is possible te get listener back via `ListenerId` otherwise `ParseTreeWalker` should be used.
+ - In embedded actions to access parser you should use `recog` variable instead of `self`.
+ This is because predicate have to be inserted into two syntactically different places in generated parser

 ### Unsafe
 Currently unsafe is used only to cast from trait object back to original type and to update data inside Rc via `get_mut_unchecked`(returned mutable reference is used immediately and not stored anywhere)

-### Future improvements:
- - make parsing zero copy(i.e. use &str(or Cow) instead String in token and &Token in tree nodes)
- - use & instead of Rc for nodes in parser
- - support stable rust
- - visitor
- - run rustfmt on generated parser
- - support no_std(although alloc would still be required)

 ## Licence

 BSD 3-clause